 md13ffhguy Report post Posted July 20, 2014 I guess what I'm really wondering is, if I'm content driving at 55 MPH max, and currently experiencing 53 (summertime) MPG, is there really any benefit to mastering this?
 Quote Share this post Link to post Share on other sites

 Texasota Report post Posted July 20, 2014 (edited) I guess what I'm really wondering is, if I'm content driving at 55 MPH max, and currently experiencing 53 (summertime) MPG, is there really any benefit to mastering this?Only if you enjoy doing it.
 If mastering this technique is agravating, tiresome, frustrating, distracting, or seems contrary to the way the Ford engineers designed the FFH to operate, then let the FFH operate the way it was designed and enjoy the drive.
-Edited July 20, 2014 by Texasota 2 DeeCee and corncobs reacted to this Quote Share this post Link to post Share on other sites
+Edited July 20, 2014 by Texasota 2 corncobs and DeeCee reacted to this Quote Share this post Link to post Share on other sites

 larryh Report post Posted July 20, 2014 (edited) For my 65 mph commute, the ICE needs to provide about 17.6 kW of power just to propel the car.
 The electric motor is consuming 6.9 kW of this power to generate electricity and recycling that electricity back to the generator which then supplies 4.9 kW power that sums with the 17.6 kW from the ICE via the planetary gear system.
 So 6.9 - 4.9 = 2 kW of power produced by the ICE is being used to control the planetary gear system.
 The ICE has to produce at least 2 kW more power than the motor.
 Actually, it has to produce more power than that to overcome additional transmission losses (1.4 kW of additional power).
 The motor requires 14.2 kW of power to maintain the same 65 mph speed on the freeway.
 That is 14.2 / 17.6 = 81% of the power required from the ICE.
 So even though only about 72% of the energy supplied by the ICE to charge the HVB is recovered in EV mode, EV mode requires significantly less power.
 Effectively, we are recovering 72%/81% = 89% of the energy provided by the ICE to charge the HVB.
 That is a lot better than 72%.
 Having the ICE charge the HVB is not quite a free lunch (100% efficiency), but 89% is not all that bad.
 Note that the power drawn from the HVB to power the motor at 65 mph is 17.0 kW, which includes 0.3 kW of power to run the car's accessories, i.e. fans, radio, lights, etc. The motor is thus 14.2 / (17.0 - 0.3) = 85% efficient at 65 mph.
 For my commute home, I recorded more data to verify the previous results.
 This time, the temperature was 86 F and there was a headwind.
 Previously it was 62 F and the wind was calm.
 I did not use AC nor have the windows open.
 The ICE output 19.6 kW of power this time to maintain 65 mph.
 The net power to the HVB was approximately 0 kW.
 The electric motor was consuming 7.7 kW of power to generate electricity and recycling that electricity back to the generator which then supplied 5.4 kW of power that sums with the 19.6 kW of ICE power by the planetary gear system.
 So this time 7.7 - 5.4 = 2.3 kW of power was being used to control the planetary gear system.
 That represents a 2.3/19.6 = 12% loss of power used to control the planetary gear system.
 The efficiency of the ICE was 34.5%.
 In EV mode, the motor required 16.2 kW of power to maintain 65 mph.
 Again, using the motor to power the car is more efficient than using the ICE.
 The motor only needs to generate 16.2/19.6 = 82% of the power required by the ICE to propel the car.
 Previously, the percentage was 81%.
 So I am getting consistent results.
 Apparently there is a total loss of 19.6 - 16.2 = 3.4 kW from the planetary gear system, or 3.4/19.6 = 17% when the ICE transmits its power through the planetary gear system.
 The power drawn from the HVB was 19.6 kW.
 Accessories used 0.6 kW of power.
 So the efficiency of the motor was 16.2/(19.6-0.6) = 85%--the same as before.
 I will have to see if I can determine the power at the wheels to determine the loss of power being transmitted from the motor to the wheels.
 Edited July 20, 2014 by larryh 1 hybridbear reacted to this Quote Share this post Link to post Share on other sites